Velocifire NK01 review: a wireless mechanical keypad

 A simple manual, wireless USB dongle (with a cap), and the keypad itself are the only contents.
 At this price, I wouldn’t expect a keycap puller.

-The NK01’s build quality is surprisingly good.
+The NK01’s mechanical keypad build quality is surprisingly good.
 In a rather shocking show of quality (which I suppose should be expected from Velocifire by now), it uses a metal switch plate and thick plastic.
 Creak and flex are nonexistent.
 A few screws, which thread into plastic mounts, hold it together.
 That’s expected.

 I’m not fond of the heat-staking mechanism used on the LED window, nor is the LED red as stated in the manual (oops).
 It appears that a soldering iron was slashed along both sides of the window to hold it in place.
-I pity the lungs of the factory workers that produced the NK01.
+I pity the lungs of the factory workers that produced the wireless NK01.
 That bit of ugliness is only visible on the inside.

 The screws must have been a bit wider than expected, as some of the switches have trimmed or sheared lower shells.
 Thankfully the screws are painted black to match the plate.